 The town centre of Marmaris is where the castle, port and marina are located.
-Marmaris Castle is an ancient castle, now a museum, that overlooks the whole area around the harbour and gives you a taste of the old town's character.
+The medieval castle, now a museum, that overlooks the whole area around the harbour and gives you a taste of the old town's character.

-In the Marmaris region, you’ll see many pine trees forests.
+Marmaris is covered with pine forests.
 They are much loved by the local people for creating great vistas, giving shade and for their part in the production of the famous local honey!

 10 vibes for Marmaris